nik1t7n/rnbrot/README.md

 Project Name: RnbRot Encryption Tool

 Description:
-This command-line tool provides a simple and secure way to encrypt and decrypt data using the AES encryption algorithm.
-Whether you need to safeguard sensitive information or transmit confidential files, this tool offers a user-friendly interface for securing your data.
+The RnbRot Encryption Tool is a versatile command-line utility designed to provide a straightforward and secure solution for encrypting and decrypting data using the AES encryption algorithm.
+Whether you're safeguarding sensitive information or transmitting confidential files, this tool offers a user-friendly interface to fortify your data protection.

 Features:

-Encrypt and decrypt data with AES encryption for enhanced security.
+Perform Fernet encryption and decryption to bolster data security.
-Support for both file-based and interactive input encryption/decryption modes.
+Choice between file-based and interactive input modes for encryption/decryption.
-Password-protected storage of encryption keys in zip archives.
+Password-protected storage of encryption keys within zip archives.
-Informative and interactive command-line interface with menu options.
+Engaging and interactive command-line interface enriched with menu options.
 Installation:

 Clone or download the project repository to your local machine.
 Open a terminal and navigate to the project directory.
 Install Dependencies:
-Before using the tool, ensure you have the required dependencies installed by running the following command:
+Before utilizing the tool, ensure you have the required dependencies installed by executing the following command:

-bash
-Copy code
 pip install -r requirements.txt

-This will automatically install the necessary libraries, including:
+This command will automatically install the necessary libraries.

-cryptography
-rich
 Usage:

-Run the main.py script to launch the encryption tool.
+Launch the encryption tool by running the main.py script.
 Follow the on-screen menu to select your desired action.
-Provide input or file paths as requested by the tool.
+Input data or file paths as guided by the tool.
-For encryption, an encryption key will be generated and securely stored.
-For decryption, the key will be retrieved from a password-protected zip archive.
+For encryption, the tool generates and securely stores an encryption key.
+For decryption, the key is retrieved from a password-protected zip archive.
-Encrypted or decrypted data will be saved to the specified file path.
+Encrypted or decrypted data is saved to the specified file path.
 Usage Examples:

 Encrypt data from a file: